-- the gravity of the violation; - the intent of the interpreter; - the interpreter's history of prior discipline; - whether there is a pattern of improper activity; and - the effect of the improper activity on others or on the judicial system.
+- The gravity of the violation. - The intent of the interpreter. - The interpreter's history of prior discipline. - Whether there is a pattern of improper activity. - The effect of improper activity on others or on the judicial system.

 5. NEW EVIDENCE